-(7) The Elijah: LCG teaches that Mr. Armstrong was not the Elijah who “restored all things” to the Church.
-He may have been “Elijah-like” but did not “restore all things.”
-The truth has given way to two popular theories: (a) The two witnesses will be Elijah and a second Moses, or (b) the Elijah role may have been fulfilled by Christ.
+(7) The Elijah: LCG teaches that the Elijah who “restores all things” to the Church would either be one of: (a) The Two Witnesses (along with a second Moses), or (b) the Elijah role may have been fulfilled by Christ.

-(8) Mystery of the Ages: Next, it should be no surprise then that LCG teaches that Mystery of the Ages —which Mr. Armstrong called his most important book, and in which he emphatically stated that he was the Elijah—is said to have “numerous errors,” but that it would be “okay” to obtain an edited version from PCG.
+(8) Mystery of the Ages: Next, LCG teaches that Mystery of the Ages—which Mr. Armstrong called his most important book—is said to have “numerous errors.”

 United Church of God